How To Feel Comfortable in Front of the Camera on Your Wedding Day

 Discomfort, on the other hand, often leads to stiffness, overthinking, and being self-conscious even for couples who are otherwise very comfortable in social settings.

 Feeling at ease isn’t a personality trait.
-It’s an environment that’s created.
+It’s an environment that’s created by your professional photographer and videographer.

-What Actually Helps Couples Relax During Photos and Video
+What Helps Couples Relax During Photos and Video Sessions

 1. Clear Direction Without Over-Posing